As a tech leader, should loyalty be expected from your team?

 Click here for a post on about letting your talent lead the way over age.

 There was a time when I used to dominate meetings, talking over others without realizing the impact it had.
 As a young tech exec, I learned some valuable lessons along the way, one of which was the power of listening and empowering my team to lead the conversation.
 After all, I hired brilliant individuals for a reason, and it’s crucial to give them the opportunity to shine.
-If I constantly dominated every discussion, I risked stifling their potential and creating an environment of intimidation.
+If I constantly dominate meetings, I risked stifling their potential and creating an environment of intimidation.

 I’ve heard some leaders argue that it’s their role to be the “first chair” and drive the conversation, but I’ve come to realize that this approach can breed distrust among my talented colleagues.
 How can they truly feel valued and trusted if I constantly feel the need to steer every discussion?
 It’s important for me, as a leader, to actively listen and encourage my team to share their ideas and opinions.
 Not only has this improved the dynamics within my team, but it has also led to more innovative solutions and increased employee satisfaction.